Billingshurst

-Billingshurst is a village and civil parish in the Horsham District of West Sussex, England.
+Billingshurst is a large village and civil parish in the Horsham District of West Sussex, England.
 The village lies on the A29 road (the Roman Stane Street) at its crossroads with the A272, 6 mi south-west of Horsham and 5.5 mi north-east of Pulborough.

-The civil parish has a land area of 7,952 acres and at the 2001 Census had 2,677 households and a population of 6,531 people, which increased to 8,232 at the 2011 Census.
+The civil parish has a land area of 7,952 acres and at the 2001 census had 2,677 households and a population of 6,531 people, which increased to 8,232 at the 2011 census.
+In the 2021 census, the population grew to 9,127.

 Toponymy

-The village's name derives from Anglo-Saxon and means 'a wooded hill of Billa's people', most likely referring to the sandstone hillock that St Mary's Church is sited on in the historical centre of the village.
+The village's name derives from Old English and means 'a wooded hill of Billa's people', most likely referring to the sandstone hillock that St Mary's Church is sited on in the historical centre of the village.
 'Bill' is the head of a family, 'ing' means of the people, and 'hurst' means wooded hill.
 It is most likely that it was a small family settlement, not yet being a large community or a parish, headed by one 'Billa' – someone of unestablished origin, and not by a populous Saxon tribe.

+History

+The history of Billingshurst, the village and civil parish within the county of West Sussex in the United Kingdom, extends back to C.800AD, with evidence of much earlier settlement in the area.

 Community facilities

 The village has a secondary school and a sixth form college, known together as The Weald School.
-Billingshurst Primary School (formerly separate infant and junior schools, amalgamated in 2010) is situated near The Weald.
+Billingshurst Primary Academy School (formerly separate infant and junior schools, amalgamated in 2010, and becoming an Academy in 2023) is situated near The Weald.

+The Women's Hall and Gardens founded in 1923 was given as a gift to the women of Billingshurst by Ellen and Edith Beck.

-New housing development on the eastern side of the village will include a spine road linking the A29 road north of the village with the A272 road to the east.
-550 new homes will be built along with a school, dentists' surgery, play areas and improvements to the railway station.
+In April 2016, plans were approved for a new housing development on the eastern side of the village, to include a spine road linking the A29 road north of the village with the A272 road to the east.
+550 new homes were approved along with a school, dentists' surgery, play areas and improvements to the railway station.

 Transport

 Billingshurst is at the junction of the A29 and the A272 which are routes to Petworth, Petersfield, Haywards Heath, Pulborough and Bognor Regis.

-Billingshurst railway station on Station Road is on the mainline from London Victoria to Bognor Regis and Chichester between Christ's Hospital railway station and Pulborough railway station.
+Billingshurst railway station on Station Road is on the line from London Victoria to Bognor Regis (Arun valley line) between Christ's Hospital railway station and Pulborough railway station.
+A half hourly southern service in each direction (London Victoria to Bognor Regis railway station) Monday to Saturday.
+Hourly on Sundays.
+Billingshurst signal box, one of the last surviving, was moved to Amberley working museum in 2014.

+The 100 Bus service (Horsham bus station to Burgess Hill church) serves the village with bus stops at Natts Lane, Station Road and the High Street.
+The southbound Burgess Hill service runs via places such as Pulborough and Storrington.

 The village is to the east of a remaining section of the Wey and Arun Canal; the canal has not been fully navigable since the 1890s.